-Compliance with the rules of data protection and information security
+Compliance with the rules and regulatory requirements of information security

-The globally binding Information Security Management and Business Continuity Management (ISM & BCM) Policy of Munich Re Group sets out minimum requirements, objectives, responsibilities, processes and reporting procedures for Information Security Management and Business Continuity Management.
+In alignment with the Group Risk Management Policy, the globally binding Information Security Management Policy (ISM Policy) of Munich Re Group sets out minimum requirements, objectives, responsibilities, processes and reporting procedures for Information Security Management.

-It should be expected that the life-cycles of these platforms are becoming shorter, while the amount of data that is processed, the performance of the Information and Communication Technology systems that are required, and the value of the produced information, are significantly increasing.
+It should be expected that the lifecycle of technology platforms is becoming shorter, while the amount of data that is processed, the performance of the Information Technology (IT) systems that are required, and the value of the produced information, are significantly increasing.
 Munich Re needs to be prepared for this in order to successfully compete in an environment where entry barriers to markets are changing and competition will be more diverse.

-The ISM & BCM Policy takes into account the high degree of interdependencies between the two risk management disciplines - Information Security Management and Business Continuity Management.
-It also helps to ensure that Information Security and Business Continuity fulfil contractual obligations to clients as well as reporting requirements in a constantly changing environment and in times of crises.
+The policies help to ensure that Information Security fulfills contractual obligations to clients as well as reporting requirements in a constantly changing environment and in times of crises.

-The guiding principle of the ISM & BCM Policy is to foster collaboration and permanent exchange between business and central unit stakeholders, information technology, risk management and data protection officers.
+The guiding principle of the ISM Policy is to foster collaboration and permanent exchange between business and central unit stakeholders, information technology, risk management and data protection officers.